jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+- 11 May 2024: Finish revising .md files at top level and under *doc*.

 -  9 May 2024: Begin revising top-level *README.md* and other *.md* files
    at top level and under *doc* to make them consistent with code in the *rewrite* branch.
 Do this work in the *rewrite* branch.